AlextheYounga/language-models-starter-kit/README.md

 # Language Models Starter Kit

-## This is everything you need to get started building your own GPT models from the ground up, or fine-tuning pre-existing models using your own data.
+## This is everything you need to either get started building your own GPT models from the ground up, or fine-tune existing models using your own data.

 This project contains two main directories, `models` and `tune`:
 ```